freqtrade/freqtrade/docs/plotting.md

 The `freqtrade plot-dataframe` subcommand shows an interactive graph with three subplots:

-* Main plot with candlestics and indicators following price (sma/ema)
+* Main plot with candlesticks and indicators following price (sma/ema)
 * Volume bars
 * Additional indicators as specified by `--indicators2`